TarikZiyad1/Twitter.Monitoring/README.md

 The whole time: 30-35 hours.
 Building the streaming and the storing and archiving the tweets : about 20 hours.
 Building the alert mechanism: about 10 hours.

+> Note since we used `TypeScript` beta feature for `SAM`, you have to run `sam build --beta-features` when building the app, for more details [see](https://aws.amazon.com/blogs/compute/building-typescript-projects-with-aws-sam-cli/)